arqex/fluxify/README.md

 ## Actions
 Actions are originated by the user interaction with the application or by some server event.
-The dispatcher broadcast the action and its data to the registered callbacks and they know how to react to that actions updating the stores.
+The dispatcher broadcasts the action and its data to the registered callbacks and they know how to react to that actions updating the stores.

 In Fluxify there are no action objects, but the concept of Action is important in Flux architecture, so the fluxify object expose a ```doAction``` method to explicity remark that we are executing an action.